notaz/picodrive/platform/base_readme.txt

 @@1.
 "Gamma correction"
 F100/F200 only: Alters image gamma through GP2X hardware.
 Larger values make image to look brighter, lower - darker (default is 1.0).

 @@1.
-"A_SN's gamma curve"
-F100/F200 only: If this is enabled, different gamma adjustment method will be used (suggested by A_SN from gp32x boards).
-Intended to be used for F100, makes difference for dark and bright colors.

-@@1.
 "Vsync"
 This one adjusts the LCD refresh rate to better match game's refresh rate and